-As a qualified Acupuncturist I will use our first session to undertake a thorough consultation so as to gain an understanding of your overall health.
-This will enable me to tailor the treatments to you personally, so you gain maximum benefit from them.
+As a qualified acupuncturist I will use our first session to undertake a thorough consultation so as to gain an understanding of your overall health.
+This will enable me to tailor the treatments to you as an individual, so you gain maximum benefit from them.

 Alongside points on your face I will use a few well chosen body points, which will help to address any underlying disharmonies which could be contributing to any facial issues such as sagging jowels, redness, dark circles, acne, dry skin etc.

-Following the consultation I will insert needles into points on the face, which are left in for 15-20 minutes.
-Once the needles have been removed, a hydrating serum (usually Hyaluronic acid + B5) and a rich moisturizing cream will be applied.
-The treatment ends with a relaxing facial massage, where I will incorporate tools such as a jade roller and guasha stone.
+Once all the needles have been inserted, the Celluma light therapy device is positioned over the face whilst you rest for 30 minutes.
+Following removal of the needles, a hydrating serum (usually Hyaluronic acid) and a rich moisturizing cream will be applied.
+The treatment ends with a relaxing facial massage, where I will incorporate tools such as a jade roller, guasha stone and facial cups where appropriate.

 Does the treatment hurt and are any risks involved?